Sign up for Aura

 size

 For example, if you pick 2GB memory, this corresponds to 4GB storage.
-You can increase the storage to 8GB (1/4) or 16GB (1/8) at additional cost.
+Increase the storage to 8GB (1/4) or 16GB (1/8) at additional cost.

 For Aura Free, size choices are hidden from you, but the database limits (200,000 nodes and 400,000 relationships) typically need between 3GB and 4GB of storage.

-After this, you will be presented with a set of credentials, that would be needed to connect to your database.
-Make sure to save these credentials in a secure location, as you will need them to access your database later.
+You will be presented with a set of credentials that you will need to connect to your database.
+Make sure to save the credentials in a secure location.

 Credentials page

-Once your instance is set up, you can access it through the Neo4j Aura console.
-From here, you can manage your database, run queries, and monitor performance:
+Once your instance is set up, access it through the Neo4j Aura console.
+From here, manage your database, run queries, and monitor performance:

 Aura console showing the new professional instance running